Generic Name: desmopressin (DES-moe-PRES-in)

 - Do NOT take more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Lab tests, including urine volume or blood electrolyte levels, may be performed while you use desmopressin tube.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use desmopressin tube with caution in the ELDERLY and in CHILDREN; they may be more sensitive to its effects, especially fluid overload and low blood sodium levels.
 Carefully follow the fluid intake instructions given to you by your doctor.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using desmopressin tube while you are pregnant.
-It is not known if desmopressin tube is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are using desmopressin tube, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of desmopressin tube: